act-rules/act-rules.github.io/_rules/audio-text-alternative-e7aa44.md

 ## Accessibility Support

-No accessibility support issues known.
+There are no accessibility support issues known.

 ## Background